Papierkorb/bindgen/SPEC.md

 ### §2.4 Instance properties

-Property methods can be generated for an instance variable in a Crystal wrapper
+Property methods can be generated for an instance variable in a Crystal wrapper corresponding to a C++ `class`, `struct`, or `union`, if all of the following criteria are met:
-if:

 * The member's visibility is `public` or `protected` (the latter is mapped to `private` in Crystal)
 * The member is not an lvalue or rvalue reference
 * The type's `copy_structure` is not set
 * The type's `instance_variable` settings do not reject the member
-* The member is not of an unnamed type, either directly or recursively (they are supported by §3.2.2 and §3.2.3)
+* The member is not inside a nested anonymous type that names another member (this is supported by §3.2.2)

 The getter is always defined for every instance variable, but the setter is omitted if the instance variable was defined as a `const` member.
 Property